 Generally, the Plan will accept a rollover contribution from another qualified retirement plan or IRA.
 The Plan Administrator may adopt separate procedures limiting the type of rollover contributions it will accept.
 For example, the Plan Administrator may impose restrictions on the acceptance of after-tax contributions or Salary Deferrals (including Roth Deferrals) or may restrict rollovers from particular types of plans.
 In addition, the Plan Administrator may, in its discretion, accept rollover contributions from Employees who are not currently participants in the Plan.
-You also must be a current Employee to make a Rollover Contribution to the Plan.
 Any procedures affecting the ability to make Rollover Contributions to the Plan will not be applied in a discriminatory manner.